 Intellectual Property Lawyers | Greyson Legal

 At Greyson Legal we have the hands-on-experience, knowledge and skills to assist and advise you in relation to your intellectual property (IP) requirements.
-We have helped some of our clients in relation to protecting their IP interests within Australia and also internationally.

 What is Intellectual Property ?

 In broad terms, intellectual property is a form of intangible property right created by a person through their mind, for example, creating:- an invention, design or brand.